CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/04-adding-consul-configuration.md

 ## Introduction
 Services and applications need to be passed configuration to control integrations and behaviours.
-In this guide will show how to bootstrap Consul integration and pass non-sensitive key value pairs through `manifest.xml`.
+In this guide will show how to bootstrap Consul integration and pass non-sensitive key value pairs through `manifest.yml`.

 ## Goals